libp2p/specs/4-architecture.md

 #### 4.4.2 random-walk

 Random-Walk is a Discovery Protocol for DHTs (and other protocols with routing tables).
 It makes random DHT queries in order to learn about a large number of peers quickly.
-This causes the DHT (or other protocol) to converge much faster, at the expense of a small load at the very beginning.
+This causes the DHT (or other protocols) to converge much faster, at the expense of a small load at the very beginning.

 #### 4.4.3 bootstrap-list